BorgwardtLab/P-WL/README.md

-# A persistent Weisfeiler--Lehman Procedure for Graph Classification
+# A persistent Weisfeiler&ndash;Lehman Procedure for Graph Classification

-This repository contains code, data sets, experiments, and documentation for our ICML 2019 paper &ldquo;A Persistent Weisfeiler–Lehman Procedure for Graph Classification&rdquo;.
+This repository contains code, data sets, experiments, and documentation for our ICML 2019 paper &ldquo;A Persistent Weisfeiler&ndash;Lehman Procedure for Graph Classification&rdquo;.

 ![Workflow of the persistent Weisfeiler--Lehman procedure][logo]